 Quantum Computing in the Enterprise: Not So Wild a Dream

 This publication examines the migration of HPC technologies from the specialized realms of supercomputing to business-ready solutions for compute- and data-intensive business problems.
-As such, quantum computing isn’t covered frequently – it resides in the nether regions of theoretical possibility, if not in incubation then in infancy.
+As such, we don't frequently cover quantum computing.
+It resides in the nether regions of theoretical possibility, if not in incubation then in its infancy.

-But quantum computing compels our interest as the mother of all potential computational breakthroughs, something commensurate, technologically speaking, to our capacity for wonder.*** Impressive as are the throughput gains of GPUs, FPGAs, ASICs, ARM and the latest generation of CPUs, we know they’ll all be relegated to the dustbin of computing history if quantum computing becomes a practical reality.
+But quantum computing nevertheless compels our interest as the mother of all potential computational breakthroughs, something commensurate, technologically speaking, to our capacity for wonder.* Impressive as are the throughput gains of GPUs, FPGAs, ASICs, ARM and the latest generation of CPUs, we know they’ll all be relegated to the dustbin of computing history if quantum computing goes mainstream.

-Mounting evidence suggests that IT strategists at companies with HPC-class requirements shouldn’t ignore quantum computing altogether.
-In a limited way, quantum already is a reality, and important strides in its development are increasingly frequent.
+Mounting evidence suggests that IT strategists at companies with HPC-class requirements shouldn’t ignore quantum computing indefinitely.
+In a limited way, quantum already is a reality, and important strides in its development are happening with greater frequency.
 Another key indicator, R&D spending and venture capital investments, signal that quantum may be moving to a new stage of maturity.

 “I’ll only give you a guess if you include that nobody really has an idea, especially me,” he said good naturedly.
 “But I think what we’re likely to see is answers to questions arrived at through the application of quantum computing in a laboratory setting first.
 It could be some kind of research question that a quantum computer has been especially designed to answer, in an R&D kind of setting.
 I wouldn’t be shocked if we see things like that in a couple of years.”